-By offering the policy to people who will meet these requirements to stay healthy, AllLife has been able to reduce the cost of the life cover for people living with HIV and Aids.
+By offering this policy to people who meet the health requirements, AllLife reduces the cost of life cover for people living with HIV.

 If I have a pre-existing health condition, will this policy cover me?

 AllLife has an individual and personalised underwriting assessment policy for each client.
-We gather medical history and a synopsis of current medical conditions from each client.
+We gather the medical history and synopses of current medical conditions from each client.

-We then consult with the potential client as to the life cover options that may be available for them specifically.
+We then consult with the potential client, and outline the life cover options that may be specifically available for them.

 Does AllLife have a conflict of interest policy?